 An ultrasound is a device that uses high frequency sound waves to create internal images of your pet’s body such as the stomach, liver, heart, tendons, muscles, joints and blood vessels.

 Ultrasounds are an amazing way to help you avoid surgery or arrive at a diagnosis.
 They’re also immensely valuable when they tell you what’s NOT medically wrong with your pet, even if they don’t find a definitive conclusion they can be a great source for illnesses that can be ruled out by your veterinarian.

-At Veterinary Emergency Clinic of York Region, we proudly have all our ultrasounds read by Board Certified Radiologists.
+At The Veterinary Emergency, Urgent Care and Referral Clinic of York Region, we proudly have all our ultrasounds read by Board Certified Radiologists.

 Does your pet require an ultrasound?

-Please have your General Practice Veterinarian contact us to refer your case.
-905.953.5351
+Please have your Regular Veterinarian contact us to book an appointment 905.953.5351